BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 openstack subnet list --os-cloud=openstack
 ```

-#### localDNSLookup (optional)

-If no full DNS service for started instances is available, set `localDNSLookup: True`.
-Currently, the case in Berlin, DKFZ, Heidelberg and Tuebingen.

 #### features (optional)

-You can declare a list of [features](#whats-a-feature) that are then attached to every node in the configuration.
+Cloud-wide slurm [features](#whats-a-feature) that are attached to every node in the cloud described by the configuration.
-If both [worker group](#features-optional) or [master features](#masterInstance) and configuration features are defined,
+If both [worker group](#workerinstances) or [master features](#masterInstance) and configuration features are defined,
 they are merged.
+If you only have a single cloud and therefore a single configuration, this key is not helpful as a feature
+that is present at all nodes can be omitted as it can't influence the scheduling.

+#### bootFromVolume (optional:False)
+If True, the instance will boot from a volume created for this purpose.
+Keep in mind that on demand scheduling can lead
+to multiple boots of the same configurated node.
+If you don't make use of [terminateBootVolume](#terminatebootvolume-optionalfalse)
+this will lead to many created volumes.

+#### volumeSize (optional:50)
+The created volume's size if you use [bootFromVolume](#bootfromvolume-optionalfalse).

+#### terminateBootVolume (optional:True)
+If True, once the instance is shut down, boot volume is destroyed.
+This does not affect other attached volumes.
+Only the boot volume is affected.